stateless-systems/uri-meta/README.markdown

 ## Caching

-uri-meta uses in-memory caching via wycats-moneta, so it should be relatively straight forward for you to use whatever other caching mechanism you want, provided it's supported by moneta.
+uri-meta uses in-memory caching via [http://github.com/wycats/moneta](wycats-moneta), so it should be relatively straight forward for you to use whatever other caching mechanism you want, provided it's supported by moneta.

     require 'uri'
     require 'uri/meta'

+    # Memcached
     URI::Meta::Cache.moneta = Moneta::Memcache.new(:server => 'localhost')
     URI::Meta::Cache.expires_in = (60 * 60 * 24 * 7) # 1 week

+    # No caching (if you have long running processes)
+    URI::Meta::Cache.moneta = nil

 ## Known Issues

- * Redirects that aren't handled by the webserver (302), such as javascript or
-   <meta> tag redirects are not supported yet.
+ * Redirects that aren't handled by the webserver (302), such as javascript or &lt;meta&gt; tag redirects are not supported yet.
  * Framed redirects, such as stumbleupon are not resolved yet, as these are techincally full pages it could be difficult to know that it's not really then end URI.